Early years consultant Carol Skinner explains how to use your sand and water table to stimulate children’s understanding of maths…

 ● Pour water down a slope or gutter and decide if you make the slope steeper whether the water will run faster or slower

 ● Pour some water onto a hard surface in the outdoor area to make a puddle.
-Measure how big it is by laying out and counting pebbles round the edge of the puddle.
+Measure how big it is by laying out and counting pebbles around the edge of the puddle.
 Discuss other ways of measuring its size.

 ● Investigate the way water spouts out of holes.
-Use a skewer to pierce holes in an empty plastic drinks bottle.
+Use a skewer to pierce holes in an empty plastic drink bottle.
 Make the holes in a circle around the bottle.
 Investigate tilting the bottle to switch the holes on and off.
 Next time make the holes in a different pattern.

 Using sand and water play as part of a cross-curricular mini-project…